 “Every human being is an artist, a freedom being, called to participate in transforming and reshaping the conditions, thinking and structures that shape and inform our lives.”

-Objects have the ability to inform; therefore the creating of‘art’ objects equally has the ability to re-shape lives.
+Objects have the ability to inform; therefore the creating of ‘art’ objects equally have the ability to re-shape lives.
 The transformation does not have to be immense to be important, it is the lesser and discreet change that interests me most.
+Recently, found objects have become part of the work, carefully composed into groupings and installations.

 Particular interests have included the expression of materials and the integration of pattern into elements of architectural space.
 During my practice based PhD I researched the application of computer technology to new and traditional materials to integrate decoration into the structure of the built environment.
 My explorations into surface design include working with historic pattern, merged with my own work to create new interpretations of surface.
-Pattern enables my work to connect with previous and future generations.
+I like the way pattern enables my work to connect with previous and future generations.